Bifidobacteria: benefits, dosage, contraindications

 Diarrhea ✪✪✪✪✪

-Diarrhea can be caused by infections (viruses, parasites, bacteria) including acute diarrhea (gastroenteritis) and traveler's diarrhea caused by E. coli.
-Studies indicate that the consumption of blends of lactobacilli and bifidobacteria can help prevent and/or treat (reduce the duration of) these diarrheas.
-Preliminary clinical research shows that administering the Bifidobacterium BB-12 strain alone or with Streptococcus thermophilus, or administering Bifidobacterium bifidum plus Streptococcus thermophilus in an infant formula helps reduce the incidence of diarrhea and rotavirus excretion in infants.
-Other clinical research shows that administering a probiotic formula containing Bifidobacterium longum BORI and Lactobacillus acidophilus AD031 to infants with a rotavirus infection reduces the duration of diarrhea compared to placebo.
+Diarrhea can be caused by infections (viruses, parasites, bacteria), including acute diarrhea (gastroenteritis) and traveler's diarrhea caused by E. coli.
+According to studies, consumption of mixtures of lactobacilli and bifidobacteria can prevent and/or treat (reduce the duration of) these diarrheas.
+Preliminary clinical research shows that administration of the Bifidobacterium BB-12 strain alone or with Streptococcus thermophilus, or administration of Bifidobacterium bifidum plus Streptococcus thermophilus as part of an infant formula, helps reduce the incidence of diarrhea and rotavirus shedding in infants.
+Other clinical research shows that administration of a probiotic formula containing Bifidobacterium longum BORI and Lactobacillus acidophilus AD031 to infants with rotavirus infection reduces the duration of diarrhea compared to placebo.

 Posologie